usds/website-staging/_news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act.md

 In 2021, the Biden-Harris Administration issued an [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/13/executive-order-on-transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government/){:target="blank"} to improve customer experience and make service delivery simple, seamless, and secure for Americans.
 Since then, government agencies have been hard at work making their services, tools, and content more effective in addressing the needs of the people they serve.

 User research is at the heart of transforming customer experience.
-The best way to ensure services are effective, efficient, easy to use, fair, and safe is to include the people it's intended for when building it.
+The best way to ensure services are effective, efficient, easy to use, fair, and safe is to include the people they are intended for when building it.

 In this piece, we'll demonstrate: